Optimizing Deep Decarbonization Pathways in California with Power System Planning Using Surrogate Level-based Lagrangian Relaxation: Technical Method

 \subsection{Single-Week Unit Commitment}

-Unit commitment (UC) will be considered over a time period $T$.
-When the UC formulation is integrated into the planning model, the index of time will be replaced by a tuple of year, week, and hour.
+Unit commitment (UC) will be considered over a time period $T$ with 1-hour resolution.
+Every UC variable is indexed temporally by $(y, w, t)$, a tuple of year, week, and hour.
+However, for this subsection, we can formulate all constraints for an arbitrary year and week.
+Thus, we will hide the $y, w$ indices and let $(y, w, t) \rightarrow (t)$.
+In the planning model formulation, these constraints will be enforced over all $y \in Y, w \in W$.
 To circumvent the need to define the initial status of units in UC, time periods will be considered to be circular in a fashion echoing that of the RESOLVE package \cite{RESOLVEcode}.
-That is, all constraints which link hours are enforced between the end of the period back to the beginning.
+That is, all constraints that link hours are enforced between the end of the period back to the beginning.

 The circular representation of time can be expressed via the modulo operator.
 A negative argument $t$ in $\tau(t)$ maps backward from the end of the period.
-For constraints looking past the hourly optimization window, time maps back to the beginning of the window.
+For constraints looking past the hourly optimization window, time maps back to the beginning of the window, as shown in Fig. \ref{fig:circulartime}.
+Only $t$ is considered circular, not $y$ or $w$.
 For the regular period, $t \in [1, T]$, $t=\tau(t)$ and $\tau$ can be omitted for notational brevity.